Skip to content

 When a fluid-contained vessel moves with a constant acceleration it will be transmitted to the fluid.
 The fluid particles will move to a new position and remain in such position in equilibrium, relative to the vessel.
 Such equilibrium is known as the Relative Equilibrium of a fluid.

-Relative Equilibrium under linear acceleration
+Under linear acceleration

 No flow of the fluid (relative to the fluid particles).
 No shear forces, and all forces are normal to the surface they act on.
 Hence, fluid statics equations can be used in relative equilibrium.